YikaiHao/DSC180_Winter/README.md

 | ABPBA    | 0.9563    | 0.8625   | 0.8608    | Random Forest |

 ## References
-[1] "HinDroid: An Intelligent Android Malware Detection System Based on Structured Heterogeneous Information Network" https://www.cse.ust.hk/~yqsong/papers/2017-KDD-HINDROID.pdf
+[1] Hou, Shifu and Ye, Yanfang and Song, Yangqiu and Abdulhayoglu, Melih.
+2017.
+HinDroid: An Intelligent Android Malware Detection System Based on Structured Heterogeneous Information Network.

-[2] "Efficient Estimation of Word Representations in Vector Space" https://arxiv.org/pdf/1301.3781.pdf [3] "Node2vec: Scalable Feature Learning for Networks" https://arxiv.org/pdf/1607.00653.pdf [4] "Metapath2vec: Scalable Representation Learning for Heterogeneous Networks" https://ericdongyx.github.io/papers/KDD17-dong-chawla-swami-metapath2vec.pdf
+[2] Mikolov, Tomas and Corrado, Greg and Chen, Kai and Dean, Jeffrey.
+2013.
+Efficient Estimation of Word Representations in Vector Space.

+[3] Grover, Aditya and Leskovec, Jure.
+2016. node2vec: Scalable Feature Learning for Networks.

+[4] Dong, Yuxiao and Chawla, Nitesh and Swami, Ananthram.
+2017. metapath2vec: Scalable Representation Learning for Heterogeneous Networks